petros-d/docs/cloud/secrets-backend.md

 - Access to AWS SSM Parameter Store.
 - A valid AWS Access Key ID and Secret Access Key.

-### Step 1: Write an Airflow variable or connection to Parameter Store
+### Step 1: Write an Airflow Variable or Connection to Parameter Store

-To start, add an Airflow connection or variable as a secret to Parameter Store for testing.
+To start, add an Airflow variable or connection as a secret to Parameter Store for testing.
 For instructions, read AWS documentation on how to do so via the [AWS Systems Manager Console](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html), the [AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-cli.html), or [Tools for Windows PowerShell](https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-ps.html).

 Variables and connections should live at `/airflow/variables` and `/airflow/connections`, respectively.
 For example, if you're setting a secret variable with the key `my_secret`, it should exist at `/airflow/connections/my_secret`.